Energy-time entanglement, Elements of Reality, and Local Realism: Introduction

 \begin{quote} \ldots the reality of $P$ and $Q$ depend[s] upon the process of measurement carried out on the first system, which does not disturb the second [remote] system in any way.
 No reasonable definition of reality could be expected to permit this. \end{quote}

-The above definition of an ``EPR element of reality'' is the philosophical motivation for considering properties of a system as existing, independent of measurement.
-The possibility of remote prediction (``without in any way disturbing a system'') enables the notion of EPR element of reality, and we will use this notion below to motivate existence of properties of the involved physical systems.
+The above definition of an \enquote{EPR element of reality} is the philosophical motivation for considering properties of a system as existing, independent of measurement.
+The possibility of remote prediction (\enquote{without in any way disturbing a system}) enables the notion of EPR element of reality, and we will use this notion below to motivate existence of properties of the involved physical systems.

-The EPR setup is fine for philosophical considerations, but there are more powerful tools that enable a statistical test of experimental data.
-The setup to be used was proposed by D.~Bohm in the fifties \cite{Bohm} (see Fig.~\ref{fig:1}), and uses a system combined of two spin-1/2 subsystems in a total spin 0 state, so that the spins $S_1+S_2=0$ when measured along equal directions $\phi=\psi$.
+A measurement setup more suited to experiment was proposed by \citeauthor{Bohm1951} in the fifties~\cite{Bohm1951} (see figure\nobreakspace \ref {fig:epr-bohm}), and uses a system combined of two spin-1/2 subsystems in a total spin 0 state, so that the spins $A+B=0$ when measured along equal directions $\phi_A=\phi_B$.
 The subsystems are allowed to separate and a spin measurement is made on one of the subsystems.
 The choice of measurement directions is a continuous choice instead of the dichotomic choice in the original EPR setup.
 When a measurement has been made on one subsystem, the result can be used to predict the result of a measurement on the remote subsystem along the same direction.
 And because the reality of the spin measurement result in the remote system cannot depend on the local choice, the spin along \emph{any} direction is an EPR element of reality.

-This was used in the celebrated Bell paper \cite{Bell64} where a statistical test was devised, in the form of an inequality that must be fulfilled by any mathematical model that is realist and local.
-Realism is here motivated by the spin being an EPR element of reality, and locality is motivated by the finite speed of light, or more specifically, because local measurement is made ``without in any way disturbing'' the remote system (the below formulation is adapted from \cite{jalar98a}).
+This was used in the celebrated Bell paper~\cite{Bell64} where a statistical test was devised in the form of an inequality that must be fulfilled by any mathematical model that is realist and local.
+Here, realism is motivated by the spin being an EPR element of reality, and locality by the finite speed of light, or more specifically, because local measurement is made \enquote{without in any way disturbing} the remote system (the formulation below is adapted from~\cite{Jalar98a}).

-\emph{Theorem 1:---A local realist model has the following two properties:}
+\begin{theorem} A local realist model has the following two properties: \begin{description} \item [Realism.]
+Measurement outcomes can be described by two families of random variables. $A$ is the outcome for site 1 with local setting $\phi_A$ and $B$ the outcome for site 2 with local setting $\phi_B$: